fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Networking/v3.0.0/Remove-AzureVNetGatewayDefaultSite.md

 ## DESCRIPTION
 The **Remove-AzureVNetGatewayDefaultSite** cmdlet removes the default route to the on-premises site for forced tunneling traffic.
-This cmdlet removes the route from an azure_2 virtual private network (VPN) gateway for a virtual network.
+This cmdlet removes the route from an Azure virtual private network (VPN) gateway for a virtual network.

 ## EXAMPLES